Unconditional security from noisy quantum storage: 1-2 oblivious transfer from weak string erasure

-To use interactive hashing in conjunction with subsets, the actual protocol needs an encoding of subsets~$\Enc:\sbin^t\rightarrow \cT$, where~$\cT$ is the set of all subsets of $[m]$ of size~$m/4$ (we assume without loss of generality that $m$~is a multiple of~$4$).
-Here we choose~$t$ such that $2^t\leq \binom{m}{m/4}\leq 2\cdot 2^t$, and an injective encoding $\Enc:\sbin^t\rightarrow\cT$, i.e., no two strings are mapped to the same subset.
+To use interactive hashing in conjunction with subsets, the actual protocol needs an encoding of subsets~$\Enc:\sbin^t\rightarrow \cT$, where~$\cT$ is the set of all subsets of $[n]$ of size~$n/4$.
+Here we choose~$t$ such that $2^t\leq \binom{n}{n/4}\leq 2\cdot 2^t$, and an injective encoding $\Enc:\sbin^t\rightarrow\cT$, i.e., no two strings are mapped to the same subset.
 Note that this means that not all possible subsets are encoded, but at least half of them.
 We refer to~\cite{ding2,savvides:diss} for details on how to obtain such an encoding.
+Note that since not every subset has an encoding, we cannot simply take $w^t := \Enc^{-1}(\cI)$.
+To solve this problem, we first choose a~$w^t$ uniformly at random, and then choose a random permutation $\pi$ such that Bob knows the subset encoded by $w^t$ in $\pi(x)$.